Chart Color Schemes

 Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 43 projects that could affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 43 projects that could impact this region.
 Notable projects include Gran Central Granville, Connecting Granville Centres, Granville Town Square, and East Street Granville Mixed-Use Development.
-The following list details those projects likely to be most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.